 Even the most skilled builders are nothing without their tools.
 While we can’t make you a deck or construction expert in just a few hundred words, we can help you equip yourself with the tools you need to fake it until you make it!

-Below are 8 different decking tools you need to have in your arsenal when it comes time to start planning, measuring, cutting, and nailing.
+Below are 8 different deck building tools you need to have in your arsenal when it comes time to start planning, measuring, cutting, and nailing.

 One of the most important things to aim for when building a deck is for things to be uniform, even, and level everywhere.